nguyenlamvu88/dsci550_assignment_3_visualizations/README.md

 This project is a part of the academic work conducted at the University of Southern California (USC).
 Special thanks to all contributors and data sources that made this project possible.

-For further information or inquiries, feel free to contact vulnguye@usc.edu.
+For further information or inquiries, feel free to contact Vu Nguyen at vulnguye@usc.edu.

 ---